Lakshminarayananc/agile-web-development-report/report.md

 Agile software development is a fuzzy term that encompasses a lot of different methodologies.
 The different methodologies can differ a lot in practice.
 They do, however, share values: a core set of beliefs about what is important in software development.
 The difference between agile methodologies and traditional software development is the stress agile methodologies put on these values.
 The most widely cited description of agile values is [Agile Manifesto](TODO).

-In our view, the most important part of learning agile development is learning its values.
-However, it seems to us that true appreciation of them only comes with experience.
-Therefore the focus was in learning agile practices, not values.
+In our view, values are the most important part of agile development.
+However, true appreciation of the values only comes with experience.
+Therefore the focus on this course was on teaching agile practices, not values directly.

 Agile practices are methods to achieve agile values.
 There is a large number of them, out of which we chose a few.
 The priority of the course was to teach: